JimDesu/basis-lang/README.md

 writeLn: "Hello, world!"
 ```

 As a general rule, things get done via command invocation.
-The actual syntax (see below) is more complicated depending on the nature of the command and more complex argument types.
+The actual syntax (see below) is more complicated depending on the nature of the command, more complex argument types, and two-dimensional layout like in Haskell or Python.
 ```mermaid
 flowchart LR
   id0(( ))